Status of online retail in 2024

 - Product — what is sold in the store;

-- Orders — one or more units of products that the website user puts in the shopping cart, as well as settings for each unit of the product taken into account at the stage of calculating the final cost and payment (for example, a discount on a product);
+- Orders — one or more product units that the ecommerce site user puts in the shopping cartю It also includes conditions that have to be taken into account when calculating the final cost, for example a discount code;

-- Payment Gateways — software that solves the problem of order payment.
-These are either solutions developed by companies for their specific needs or ready-made, like PayPal, Stripe, Braintree, and bank payment gateways.
+- Payment Gateways — software that facilitates payment processing.
+These are either solutions developed by companies for their specific needs or ready-made systems, such as PayPal, Stripe, Braintree, and bank payment gateways.

-Also, community members created useful modules for Drupal Commerce for everything in the world: total delivery costs, inventory count, calculating fees and tax rates, and much more.
+Also, community members created useful modules for Drupal Commerce covering all possible retail needs: total delivery costs, inventory count, calculating fees and tax rates, and much more.

-Now we'll show you how to build a simple phone store using Commerce.
-Let's call it "Triline".
+Now we will show you how to create a simple phone store using Commerce.
+Let's call it Triline.

 1. Download the latest Drupal core.
 This can be done in two ways: